sikher/gurbanidb/readme.md

 Version: 2.0

+Welcome to the GurbaniDB API for the Sikh Scriptures developed using the popular Laravel PHP Framework.
+We decided to take advantage of Laravel's fantastic ORM to rapidly develop this API.

-We decided to keep this API and the GurbaniDB database version (https://github.com/sikher/docs) the same because they were developed together and are compatible with one another
+We decided to keep this API version (2.0) and the GurbaniDB database version (2.0) the same because they were developed together and are compatible with one another.

 GurbaniDB API Version 1.0, as used formerly in the GurbaniDB search engine, is now deprecated and we will no longer be supporting or documenting it.